arnoldschan/rd-handbook/README.md

 ## 2. Unix Basic Command

-If it's possible you should develop app under Unix based OS, such as Ubuntu or MacOs.
+If it's possible you should develop the app under Unix-based OS, such as Ubuntu or macOS.
 However, if you're choosing Windows as OS.
-It is recommended to use WSL [(Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/) while developing app to reduce any issue caused by Windows OS (trust me, most of the solution available online is using Unix command).
+It is recommended to use WSL [(Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/) while developing the app to reduce any issue caused by Windows OS (trust me, most of the solutions available online is using Unix command).

 The very basic Unix command you should know: